Prag8855/aab/content/guides/banking.md

 This is an introduction to German banking for immigrants.
 It explains how bank accounts, credit cards and bank transfers work in Germany.

-To open a bank account, read my guide on **[how to choose a bank](/guides/first-bank-account-in-germany)**.
+To choose a bank account, read my guide on **[how to choose a bank](/guides/first-bank-account-in-germany)**.

 ## Bank accounts

-### Why you need a bank account

-You need a bank account to...

-- get paid by your employer
-- pay your rent
-- pay all kinds of [taxes](/guides/taxes)
-- buy things online and in stores

-Your bank must allow [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung).
-This is how your employer pays you, and how you pay your rent and your taxes.
-All EU banks and most European banks allow SEPA transfers.[^0]

-You don't need a German bank.
-You can open a bank account in any EU country.

-## Types of bank accounts

 In Germany, everyone has the right to a bank account.
-Germans pay many things by bank transfer.
-You can't go far without a bank account.
-Opening a bank account is one of the first things you must do when you move to Germany.
+You need a bank account to get paid by your employer, pay your rent, pay taxes and buy things online.
+Many things are only paid by [bank transfer](/glossary/SEPA-Überweisung).
+You should open a bank account as soon as you arrive in Germany.

+You can use a bank from another EU country.
+It will work fine in Germany.

+### Types of bank accounts

 Germans usually have 3 bank accounts:

 - **A current account** (*Girokonto*) to pay for everyday things.
 It's a bad place to keep a lot of money, because it pays near 0% interest.
+People usually keep around 2,000€ in their *Girokonto*.
-- **An instant savings account** (*Tagesgeldkonto*) to park money.
-It pays 1% to 3% interest, it has zero risk of losing money, and it's easy to access your money.
+- **An instant savings account** (*Tagesgeldkonto*) to store money, but keep it easy to access.
+It pays 1% to 3% interest, and has zero risk.
-- **A stock account** (*Depot*) to invest in stocks and ETFs.
+- **A trading account** (*Depot*) to invest in stocks and ETFs.

 When you [start a business](/guides/start-a-business-in-germany), you should also have a separate bank account for your business.